 Here is my best hint: consistency beats everything.
 Simple things done consistently over time will result in real, lasting changes in your life, home, and organization.
 If you fall off the wagon or break your streak, just start again.
 Keep going.

-I start with telling you about different medications, supplements, over the counter, and support techniques I use for myself and my children.
+I start by telling you about different medications, supplements, over-the-counter, and support techniques I use for myself and my children.

 Listen in as I answer the following questions: